 Develop a broad-based interdisciplinary skill set to solve complex environmental problems like climate change, alternative energy and sustainability with a specialized online degree from Southern New Hampshire University.

-During the 2020-2021 academic year, 60 students graduated with a bachelor's degree in wildlife from Mississippi State.
-About 47% were men and 53% were women.
+During the 2021-2022 academic year, 69 wildlife majors earned their bachelor's degree from Mississippi State.
+Of these graduates, 45% were men and 55% were women.

 The following table and chart show the ethnic background for students who recently graduated from Mississippi State University with a bachelor's in wildlife.